ResurgentDev/aussie-nlp-toolkit/README.md

 - Add parallel data processing for scalability.
 - Introduce model-specific tokenization modules (e.g., SentencePiece).
 - Develop more guides for new contributors.
+- Add distributed training dataset prep (e.g., Ray, Dask)
+- Train/test split automation with leakage detection
+- Modular plugin support for third-party filters
 ---

 ## Licence
-This project is licensed under the MIT Licence.
+This project is licensed under the GNU General Public License.
 See the `LICENCE` file for details.

 ---